turacan/abs_kpt_detection/README.md

-# Implementation of the absolute HPE pipeline used in the master thesis of Kerim Turacan
+# Implementation of the absolute HPE pipeline

+**This code repository is based on the work of the Master Thesis of Kerim Turacan, submitted on March 5, 2024.**
-This repository includes the synthetic dataset creation using the CARLA simulator, and the 2-step approach of detecting human body joints in LiDAR data, which are transfomed to a image-like format, i.e. Spherical Projection Image.
+It includes the synthetic dataset creation using the CARLA simulator, and the 2-step approach of detecting human body joints in LiDAR data, which are transfomed to an image-like format, i.e. Spherical Projection Image.

 The CARLA simulator is used for synthetic data generation (see Sec.
 1), where AV scences are created within the realistic UE4 simulation environments.
 The most important actors are spawnable and configureable pedestrians and cars.
 On one car in each scene a (semenatic) LiDAR is attached, used for data recording.